viniciusbn/awsaccountstools/README.md

 ## How to use

-Clone this repo on any folder.
+1. Clone this repo on any folder.

+2. Set your default variable values on .env file.

-Run this script with one of these options
+3. Run this script with one of these options

 ./awsaccountstools.sh OPTION

-### OPTIONS:
+OPTIONS:
 * install

 Install the AWS Account Tools.